-Our Behaviour Policy is built around our Whole School Rules and our expectations for Behaviour for Learning.

-Both documents are an integral part of promoting positive behaviour at Adel Primary School and underpin the values of our school.
+Our Behaviour Policy is built around our Whole School Rules and our 'Kindness Matters' approach.
+They are an integral part of promoting positive behaviour at Adel Primary School and underpin the values of our school.

-The school rules were written in collaboration with the children, these are:
+The school rules were written in collaboration with the children; these are: